What do your children call theirs? Anatomically correct or cutesy?

 I was impressed by her creativity and curious as to what other parents were encouraging their kids to say – was anyone going to the anatomical route?

-'Girls have Foos and boys have Tails, obviously,' said Tracey, mum of Angus 8, (tail) and Nancy & Lola 4, (foos), 'And personally, I am very proud of having a Foo.'
+'Girls have Foos and boys have Tails, obviously,' said Tracey, mum of Angus, eight, (tail) and Nancy and Lola, four, (foos), 'And personally, I am very proud of having a Foo.'

 'I don't use pet names, says Cathy, 'But I hear a lot of 'front bottom' usage and I seem to remember my brother had a piggly when he was little...'